-France contains the largest Jewish community in Europe.
+France has the largest Jewish community in Europe.
 A 2002 national survey suggested 500,000 core Jews, plus an additional 75,000 non-Jewish members of Jewish households (Cohen with Ifergan 2003).
-Several follow-ups (Cohen 2005, 2007, 2013b) indicated a decreasing Jewish population, primarily due to emigration, mainly to Israel, but also to Canada, the US, and other countries.
-A new survey (Ifop 2015) addressed an enlarged definition of the Jewish population in France but did not provide conclusive information about the size of the Jewish community.
+Several follow-ups (Cohen 2005, 2007, 2013b) indicated a decreasing Jewish population, primarily due to emigration, mainly to Israel, but also to

+Canada, the US, and other countries.
+A survey (Ifop 2015) addressed an enlarged definition of the Jewish population in France but did not provide conclusive information about the size of the Jewish community.
 Instead, it offered important insights about their past and prospective migration.
 In retrospect, 39% reported they had relatives living in Israel compared to 31% who had relatives in another country (especially the US, Canada, and the UK).
-This would correspond to a migrant ratio of 65% to Israel compared to 35% to other countries.
-Regarding possible future migration, 13% reported they were seriously considering moving to Israel and another 30% had thought about it, the corresponding percentages for migrating to other countries are 13% and 33%, respectively.
+This would correspond to a migrant ratio of 56% to Israel compared to 44% to other countries.
+Regarding possible future migration, 13% reported they were seriously considering moving to Israel and another 30% had thought about it.
+The corresponding percentages for migrating to other countries were 13% and 33%, respectively.
 A previous survey of French Jewish adults age 18 to 40 about their expected country of residence in five years found that 33% expected to be living in France, 26% in Israel, 14% in another country, and 27% were not sure (Cohen 2013a).
-Migration to Israel, after surpassing 2,000 annually for several years, actually increased to a historical peak of 6,627 in 2015, and lowered to 3,160 in 2017, for a total of over 45,000 between 2001 and 2017.
-Jewish emigration was directed as well toward other western countries and reflected the continuing sense of uneasiness in the face of antisemitism, in part stemming from Islamic fundamentalism and terrorism.
-Assuming Israel attracted two-thirds of the total who departed France, about 70,000 Jews and family members have emigrated from France since 2001.
-Some of these may have returned to France in the meantime, thus reducing the impact of net migration.
+The 2012 European Union Fundamental Rights Agency (FRA) survey on perceptions of antisemitism in EU countries unveiled that over 40% of French Jews had considered emigrating (European Union Fundamental Rights Agency-FRA 2013).
+Migration to Israel, after surpassing 2,000 annually for several years, actually increased to a historical peak of 6,627 in 2015, and lowered again to 2,431 in 2018, for a total of over 48,000 between 2001 and 2018.
+Jewish emigration was also directed toward other western countries and reflected the continuing sense of uneasiness in the face of antisemitism, in part stemming from Islamic fundamentalism and terrorism.
+Assuming Israel attracted half to two-thirds of the total who departed France, between 72,000 and 96,000 Jews and family members emigrated from France since 2001.
+Some of these returned to France in the meantime, thus reducing the impact of net migration.
 Currently more than half of Jews live in the Greater Paris metropolitan region (Cohen with Ifergan 2003; Ifop 2015).
-Jews of Sephardi ancestry, mostly first, second, or third generation immigrants from North Africa, clearly predominate numerically over those of Ashkenazi origin who, until World War II, constituted the main component of the Jewish population.
-Considering these trends, our 2018 core estimate for French Jewry decreased to 453,000-the third largest Jewish population in the world.
+Jews of Sephardi ancestry, mostly first, second, or third generation immigrants from North Africa, clearly predominate numerically over those of Central-Eastern European origin who, until World War II, constituted the main component of the Jewish population.
+Considering these trends, our 2019 core estimate for French Jewry decreased to 450,000-the third largest Jewish population in the world.